-The table on the following page provides a high level summary of our 2019 executive pay package.
+The table below provides a high level summary of our 2021 executive pay package.
 Please see the Pay Components section later in this CD&A for a more detailed summary of how we pay our executives.

-Component Description Why we include this component How we determine amount Decisions for 2019 Reason for Change Base Salary Short-term fixed cash compensation Provide a base level of compensation for executive talent Target middle of competitive range of peer group, with adjustments for trade area economics, turnover, tenure, and experience Most executives received the same three percent increase we provided to some employees, and one named executive officer received an additional increase to align with market median Remain market competitive and provide cost of living adjustment Annual Cash Incentive Short-term variable cash compensation, based on corporate performance against annually established metrics (financial, safety, reliability, and customer satisfaction) and individual performance Motivate employees to meet and exceed annual company objectives that are part of our strategic plan Target middle of competitive range of peer group, with adjustments for trade area economics, turnover, tenure, and experience Increased target opportunity for two executives to align with market median; updated performance targets Increase cash compensation opportunity to align with market median Performance Unit Awards under Long-Term Incentive Program (LTIP) Long-term variable, equity compensation, paid following three-year vesting period if financial performance metrics (EPS, ROAE, and TSR) are achieved Provide market- competitive, performance- based compensation opportunities while aligning interests of executives and shareholders Market survey of similar peer group roles and responsibilities and assessment of the strategic value of each position Updated performance targets N/A Restricted Share Grants under Executive Retention / Retirement Program (ERRP) Long-term variable, equity compensation, with corporate performance metrics over a five-year vesting period; paid over five-year period following separation from service In lieu of a non- performance based supplemental retirement benefit, provide market- competitive, performance- based compensation opportunity that aligns interests of executives and shareholders, while encouraging retention and the continuity of our strategic plan Peer group and competitive survey data and judgment on internal equity of positions and scope of responsibilities, as well as an assessment of the strategic value of each position None N/A
+Component Description Why we include this component How we determine amount Decisions for 2021 Reason for Change Base Salary Short-term fixed cash compensation Provide a base level of compensation for executive talent Target middle of competitive range of peer group, with adjustments for trade area economics, turnover, tenure, and experience Executives received the same 1.5 percent increase provided to employees generally, and two named executive officers received an additional increase to reflect promotions Remain market competitive and provide cost of living adjustment and reflect increased responsibilities Annual Cash Incentive Short-term variable cash compensation, based on corporate performance against annually established metrics (financial, safety, reliability, and customer satisfaction) and individual performance Motivate employees to meet and exceed annual company objectives that are part of our strategic plan Target middle of competitive range of peer group, with adjustments for trade area economics, turnover, tenure, and experience Updated performance targets; increased incentive target for two named executive officers to reflect promotions Reflect increased responsibilities Performance Unit Awards under Long-Term Incentive Program (LTIP) Long-term variable, equity compensation, paid following three-year vesting period if financial performance metrics (EPS, ROAE, and TSR) are achieved Provide market- competitive, performance- based compensation opportunities while aligning interests of executives and shareholders Market survey of similar peer group roles and responsibilities and assessment of the strategic value of each position Updated performance targets; increased incentive target for two named executive officers to align with market and for two named executive officers to reflect promotions Reflect increased responsibilities Restricted Share Grants under Executive Retention / Retirement Program (ERRP) Long-term variable, equity compensation, with corporate performance metrics over a five-year vesting period; paid over five-year period following separation from service In lieu of a non- performance based supplemental retirement benefit, provide market- competitive, performance- based compensation opportunity that aligns interests of executives and shareholders, while encouraging retention and the continuity of our strategic plan Peer group and competitive survey data and judgment on internal equity of positions and scope of responsibilities, as well as an assessment of the strategic value of each position Increased target opportunity for one named executive officer to align with market and for two named executive officers to reflect promotions Remain market competitive and reflect increased responsibilities